 Of course you can't really see the annotation on the metacat side of things.

-#6 Updated by Margaret O'Brien over 9 years ago
+#6 Updated by Margaret O'Brien about 10 years ago

 I successfully saved and reopened these 2 datasets and their annotations:

 This group seems to be OK, I was able to edit the annotation and save it to the network again.